Gravitational Causality and the Self-Stress of Photons: Causality

-In other words, within the range of validity of our perturbative calculations, no asymptotic-causality violation is therefore detectable even at the quantum level.
-Moreover, because of the connection we have established between the sign of the $\beta$-function and the sign of the leading quantum corrections to the phase shift $\delta(s,b)$ at small impact parameter, demanding that $\delta T_* \geq 0$ correctly infers the existence of new dynamics at or before the scale of the Landau pole\footnote{In order not to have a trivial bound we are implicitly assuming that the Landau pole of the $U(1)$ gauge theory at hand is smaller than the Planck mass.
-That is, our analysis applies to theories with $\alpha$ large enough but not too large so that $m \ll \Lambda_L<\mpl$ is satisfied.
-For theories with $\alpha$ too small the Landau pole is beyond the Planck mass and the bound trivializes to $b>1/\mpl$. } $\Lambda_L=1/b_L$.
-That is, either new physics in the form of strong coupling or weakly coupled particles must appear at $b>\mathrm{max}\{b_L, 1/\mpl\}$.
+In other words, no asymptotic-causality violation is therefore detectable, even at the quantum level, at any length scale within the range of validity of our perturbative calculations.
+Moreover, because of the connection we have established between the sign of the $\beta$-function and the sign of the leading quantum corrections to the phase shift $\delta(s,b)$ at small impact parameter, demanding that $\delta T_* \geq 0$ correctly infers the existence of new dynamics at or before the scale of the Landau pole\footnote{We are tacitly considering the case where the scale of the Landau pole of the $U(1)$ gauge theory at hand is smaller than the Planck mass.
+For theories with $\alpha$ too small, the Landau pole would be found beyond the Planck mass and the bound would trivialize to $b>1/\mpl$, where gravity becomes already strongly coupled. } $\Lambda_L=1/b_L$, if any.
+That is, in scalar and spinorial QED either new physics in the form of strong coupling or weakly coupled particles must appear at $b>\mathrm{max}\{b_L, 1/\mpl\}$, while for QED embedded in a non-abelian gauge theory with negative $\beta$-function the only consistency threshold associated to asymptotic causality is set by the Planck length.

+Our finding shows that asymptotic causality is therefore able to diagnose the presence of a cutoff not only when the theory has strongly irrelevant operators like in \cite{Camanho:2014apa}, but even when the cutoff is exponentially large because it is associated with marginally-irrelevant deformations such as the gauge coupling in QED.